 Whatever her motivation, that literary agent helped me appreciate, in

-about as visceral a way as possible, that … real men don't get
+about as visceral a way possible, that … real men don't get

 published.